marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-control-diagnostic-messages-formatting.rst

 .. option:: -fdiagnostics-format={FORMAT}

   Select a different format for printing diagnostics.
-  :samp:`{FORMAT}` is :samp:`text` or :samp:`json`.
+  :samp:`{FORMAT}` is :samp:`text`, :samp:`sarif-stderr`, :samp:`sarif-file`,
+  :samp:`json`, :samp:`json-stderr`, or :samp:`json-file`.

   The default is :samp:`text`.

+  The :samp:`sarif-stderr` and :samp:`sarif-file` formats both emit diagnostics in SARIF Version 2.1.0 format, either to stderr, or to a file named :samp:`{source}.sarif`, respectively.

+  The :samp:`json` format is a synonym for :samp:`json-stderr`.
+  The :samp:`json-stderr` and :samp:`json-file` formats are identical, apart from where the JSON is emitted to - with the former, the JSON is emitted to stderr, whereas with :samp:`json-file` it is written to :samp:`{source}.gcc.json`.

-  The :samp:`json` format consists of a top-level JSON array containing JSON objects representing the diagnostics.
+  The emitted JSON consists of a top-level JSON array containing JSON objects representing the diagnostics.
 The JSON is emitted as one line, without formatting; the examples below have been formatted for clarity.

   Diagnostics can have child diagnostics.
 For example, this error and note: